Originally WALNUT TREE FARM.

 Photograph by H. J. L. Masse,

-from The Studio,
+published in The Studio,

 International Art Magazine,